HorstBaerbel/GBA-image-tools/README.md

 * Open the GBA-image-tools folder using "Open folder...".
 * Choose a kit of your choice as your active CMake kit if asked.
 * You should be able to build now using F7 and build + run using F5.

+## TODO (general)

+* TESTS!
+* More modern C++ constructs
+* Do all processing in RGB, store truecolor as BGR in the end
+* Add builtin -remap and +remap option from ImageMagick
+* Clean up and use internal RLE + LZ77 compression